Rooks Roofing Is Now an Owens Corning Platinum Preferred Contractor — What That Means for Homeowners

 • manufacturer-backed coverage options,

-• and a more reliable process from estimate to final documentation.
+• a reliable, documented process from start to finish

 If you are planning a roof replacement (or you are not sure whether you need repair vs. replacement), the next step is simple: schedule an inspection and ask Rooks to walk you through which warranty options apply to your home and how registration will be handled.